Frequently Asked Questions

 • Override virtual functions

-• Add custom behavior
+• Add custom detection methods or validation logic

 Q: Does this work with AI/NPCs?